 Investing in Shares 101: My Experience Part 1 — Beginnings, Floats and My Major Error

+This is the third of four articles.
+The others are Investing in shares 101: 1 Basics, 2 Value Investing and 4 My Experience 2.
 I have broken this into two parts because it became too long.
 Part 1 is about successes, luck and one major mistake.
-I give a minor take home, but leave the major conclusions to Part 2
+I give a minor take home, but leave the major conclusions to Part 2.

 Part 2 is an overview, a suggestion of the best ways to build a portfolio slowly, a shareholder’s view of investing in Australian banks (which is also relevant to investing in banks anywhere), some conclusions and final take homes.